exakat/exakat/docs/Development.rst

 _________

-Here is the list of the 217 available steps :
+Here is the list of the 238 available steps :

 * AddEFrom : adds a link between the current atom from the atom called  (see _As())

 * AddETo : adds a link between the current atom to the atom called  (see _As())

+* AnalyzerInside : Find occurrences of results for the analyzers mentioned as argument, inside the current atom, or its children.

 * AnalyzerInsideMoreThan : Docs for AnalyzerInsideMoreThan